You get “DIY amnesia” and forget that it used to look like a pigsty.

 How to Paint Your Bathroom Vanity

-Watch the video for see this project in action.
+Watch the video to see this project in action.

 The Hard Part